 Potential Risks and Side Effects of Naproxen

-Although naproxen is not addictive, it does have short-term side effects.1 However, misuse, prolonged use, or taking larger doses can lead to serious long-term health risks.3
+Although naproxen is not addictive, it can have short-term side effects.
+Misuse, prolonged use, or taking larger doses can lead to serious long-term health risks.

 Short-Term Side Effects